H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

     `1)` Put on transmision the image shared from the webcam on the broadcast.
 If the Participant does not have the equipment needed to meet this requirement, the Organizers will make every effort to provide such equipment for the duration of the Match,

     `2)` Set the Heroes III resolution to 1180x664.

+13. Using the same account by more than one person in the Championships is forbidden.

 ## 4. Gameplay